annekroon/amsterdam-embedding-model/README.md

 Performance across vectorizers based on AEM, cow, wiki and baseline using Vermeer et al dataset:

 ![Downstream evaluation Vermeer](https://github.com/annekroon/amsterdam-embedding-model/blob/master/output/downstream_Vermeer.png)

+It seems that a word embedding model trained on a Dutch news corpus outperforms existing models that were trained on the Dutch Wikipedia and various Dutch websites.
+The AEM can be used to improve the quality of automated content analysis in Dutch.
+In addition, our results suggest that training such models on news corpora are a feasible way of creating resources for languages with less resources than English.

 ---

 ## Python scripts: